-RED BEHAVIOUR ELITER

-Dear Parent/Carer of

-Unfortunately, following multiple warnings about their behaviour throughout the do your child has needed Time-Outs in another classroom today accordance with our school behaviour policy.
-This has also triggered a Red Letter be sent home. in
+Dear Parent/Carer of Unfortunately, following multiple warnings about their behaviour throughout the day your child has needed Time-Outs in another classroom today in accordance with our school behaviour policy.
+This has also triggered a Red Letter to be sent home.
 This level of disruption can significantly impact your child's learning and that of the rest of the class, so it is important that we address it.
-We have had a number supportive conversations today with your child and have also reminded them of a school values and our expectations. of

-They will be required to miss break-times tomorrow as a consequence, in order complete a 'Behaviour Think Sheet' and catch up on lost learning.
-They will of cour be able to have their snack and lunch as usual and will also be able to get some freair and run around outside throughout the day. rse

-We ask that parents/carers discuss this letter with their child and how they can ma better choices in future.
-We also ask that you confirm you have received this letter sending a private message to the class teacher on Class Dojo.
+We have had a number of supportive conversations today with your child and have also reminded them of our school values and our expectations.
+They will be required to miss break-times tomorrow as a consequence, in order to complete a 'Behaviour Think Sheet' and catch up on lost learning.
+They will of course be able to have their snack and lunch as usual and will also be able to get some fresh air and run around outside throughout the day.
+We ask that parents/carers discuss this letter with their child and how they can make better choices in future.
+We also ask that you confirm you have received this letter by sending a private message to the class teacher on Class Dojo.
 We appreciate your support in this matter.

-Yours faithfully,

-Mr S. Wright
+Yours faithfully, Mr S. Wright